PaperNathan/broad-strokes/README.md

-Broadstrokes is an adaptive HTML template.
+**Broadstrokes** is an adaptive HTML template.
 It's designed to be a modular coding UI Kit.

 The goals are:
-    - to be able to reuse elements you've created in the past.
+    * to be able to reuse elements you've created in the past.
-    - to reduce the amount of work require for building complex apps.
+    * to reduce the amount of work require for building complex apps.
-    - to create a customizable template that's easy to build on.
+    * to create a customizable template that's easy to build on.

--=-=-=- HTML -=-=-=-
+## HTML

 This template is built so you can easily replace or add elements.
 It is structured into four pieces that magnify individual parts.

-index.js -> build file -> component -> crumbs
+*index.js -> build file -> component -> crumbs*

 * index.js (The "Website")